dialaabulkhail/game-of-greed/README.md

 the output of the bank method is the amount of points added to total(balance) from shelf.

 - clear_shelf() --> This method removes all unbanked points.

+3. Game class:
+- Play() --> this method contains all functionalities needed to start the game according to the text files attached.

+- cheater() --> a static method used to print the cheating exception for the user with the dice roll again.

 ## Group 2 team: